fullmetalsparrow/Spotify-Track-Analysis/README.md

 # Spotify-Track-Analysis
-Spotify playlist scraper for music analysis
+Spotify playlist scraper for music analysis using python

 ### About